jeremygray/pyfilesec/README.txt

 Large files (8G) and command-line / shell-script usage are also supported.

 By default, file permissions are set to conservative values (only Mac & linux at this point).
 Clear-text files are deleted securely after encryption.
+If the file (inode) had other links to it, their presence is reported as a count that can be checked.
-Decryption will not proceed inside a Dropbox folder (to help limit accidental propagation of the clear-text to other machines).
+Decryption will not proceed inside a Dropbox folder (to help limit unintended propagation of the clear-text to other machines).

 Public-key (asymmetric) encryption is used for security and flexibility,